-Credits: 13 (8 Class, 5 Clinical) This course encompasses essential theoretical principles of bacteriology as well as parasitology.
-Great importance is placed upon specimen collection and handling, different media types as well as processing specimens for the isolation and identification of microorganisms involved in the infectious disease process.
-Clinical emphasis is placed on dealing with different patient specimen types and problems in a variety of settings.
-Also presented in this course is the study of Mycobacteriology, Mycology (TB/Mycology) and Virology.
-The TB/Mycology rotation encompasses didactic and clinical instruction in the principles, identification and susceptibility testing of fungi and mycobacterium or tuberculosis-like organisms.
-Virology includes the study of DNA and RNA viruses and their associated diseases especially the Human Immunodeficiency Virus (HIV), their causative agents, diagnosis and treatment.
-Pre-analytical, analytical and post analytical components are also discussed and evaluated throughout the course to enhance critical thinking skills.
+Credits: 13 (7 Class, 6 Clinical) This course encompasses essential theoretical principles of bacteriology as well as parasitology.
+Great emphasis is placed upon specimen collection, handling and processing of specimens for the isolation and identification of microorganisms involved in the infectious disease process in the community and healthcare setting.
+Clinical importance and relevance is stressed on dealing with different patient populations, specimen types, infections, diseases, treatment, and complications arising from various settings.
+Also presented in this course is the study of mycobacteria, fungi, (TB/Mycology) and viruses.
+The TB/Mycology rotation encompasses didactic and clinical instruction in the principles, processing, identification and susceptibility testing of tuberculosis and their like-organisms along with fungi.
+Virology includes the study of DNA and RNA viruses and their associated diseases, causative agents, diagnosis, and treatment.
+Emphasis is also placed upon the use of a bright field microscope and its importance in determining specimen quality and assisting in the diagnosis and identification of infectious diseases.
+Pre-analytical, analytical, and post analytical components are also discussed and evaluated throughout the course to enhance critical thinking skills.

-MDT 206: Special Studies
+MLS 206: Special Studies